hidakatsuya/prawn-emoji/README.md

 ```

-### CAUTION
+### IMPORTANT

-In order to draw emoji, you will need to use a TTF - True Type Font.
-I strongly recommended you use a Japanese font.
+In order to draw emoji, you must use a TTF - True Type Font.
+I recommend you use a Japanese font.

 ## Feature